-- Shape (cross-section) - Acetate and triacetate extruded through spinnerets with circular holes have a crenulated, crumpled multilobal cross-section because of the collapsing of the round filament as the solvent evaporates.
-The cross-section can be varied by changing the shape of the spinneret holes.
+- Shape (cross-section) - Acetate and triacetate extruded through spinnerets with circular holes have a crenulated, crumpled multilobal cross-section because of the collapsing of the round filamentfilament as the solvent evaporates.
+The cross-section can be varied by changing the shape of the spinneretspinneret holes.

 - Luster - Acetate and triacetate fibers are inherently lustrous.
 Delusterant is added to produce semi-dull and dull fibers.